cbohnert67/cbohnert67/README.md

   I am using several good resources in order to complete that phase of upskilling.
 I am currently learning from the STUDI platform and the challenging [www.educative.io](https://www.educative.io) learning platform.
 I am currently enrolled in the great 'Learn to Code: Become a Software Engineer' skill path from Educative.
 Here is what the material I am focusing on during the summer:

     - Object Oriented Programming with Python and Object Oriented Design with UML.
-    - Algorithmic Problem Solving and The Craf of Efficient Programs with Data Structures
+    - Algorithmic Problem Solving and The Craft of Efficient Programs with Data Structures
     - Relational Databases Information Modeling and Implementation with SQL
     - Collaborating and Communicating with API and Libraries with Python.
     - Software Engineering Management and Quality with Agile SCRUM.